graphql/graphql-spec/rfcs/InputUnion.md

 |----|----|----|----|----|
 | ❔ | ❔ | ❔ | ❔ | ❔ |

-### 🎯 J) A GraphQL schema that supports input unions can be queried by older GraphQL clients
+### 🎯 J. A GraphQL schema that supports input unions can be queried by older GraphQL clients

 Preferably without a loss of or change in functionality.